vss365today/server/README.md

    - [Caddy](https://caddyserver.com/), _not_ running as a container or
    inside the _#vss365 today_  container stack.

-1. Ensure you are following this structure when downloading all component sources download and creating any required folders:
+1. Ensure you are following this structure when downloading all component setup:

    ```
    /var/www/